phenogit/phenogit.github.io/kit-korner-notes.markdown

     ??
         XX: Lead-directional showing a club honor

-    Transfer advances opposite overcalls

     1H-(1N)-??

     X : Penalty, puts partnership in a force, follow-doubles are penalties.
 However, if you follow by bidding a suit, that is non-forcing.
     2C: 2-suiter, clubs and either diamonds or spades
     2D: 2-suiter, diamonds and spades
     2H: To play
     2S: To play

     (1H)-2D-(4H)-P;
     (P )-??